 An experienced disability attorney can help determine what happened to your back pay and work, so that you receive payment as soon as possible.
 Delays may occur due to processing backlogs or mistakes by processors.
 The right Social Security disability lawyer can determine what caused the delay and help resolve the matter as quickly as possible.

 How Much Back Pay Will You Receive?

 The SSA determines back pay on a case-by-case basis depending on different factors.
 Such factors include:

 - The date of your application – SSDI claimants should receive back pay from at least the date of their initial application.
 If it took eight months for your claim to be approved, you can expect to receive back pay for those six months.

 - Whether you had a protective filing date – Some people may have what is called a protective filing date, which pre-dates the completion and submission of their SSDI application.
 If this is the case, back pay may extend back to that date.

 - The date of your disability – On your disability application, you will be required to provide the onset date of your disability.
 As part of the review process, the SSA examiner or an administrative law judge (ALJ)will establish an official onset date.
 This date is important because you might be eligible for up to 12 months of retroactive payments prior to your application date.
 One critical way a disability attorney can help is to fight for an accurate onset date, so you receive the full amount of back pay you deserve.

 The onset date is also very important because of the potential five-month waiting period the SSA may impose after the onset date before you are eligible for benefits.
 The earlier your onset date, the greater the chances you will not miss out on possible benefits you deserve.
 If your disability award is $1,200 per month, back pay can add up quickly.
-If your onset date was decided to be in September but, in reality, you were disabled since March, you could miss out on $7,200 in back pay if you do not fight for an accurate onset date.
+If your onset date was decided to be in September but you were disabled since March, you could miss out on $7,200 in back pay if you do not fight for an accurate onset date.